JamesSkemp/words/content/post/downloading-stuff-from-other-people-using-winmx.md

 +++
-title = "Downloading Stuff From Other People Using WinMX" summary = "A page, with images, showing some of the aspects of downloading from someone using WinMX." draft = false comments = false date = "2002-11-11T00:01:00-06:00"
+title = "Downloading Stuff From Other People Using WinMX" description = "A page, with images, showing some of the aspects of downloading from someone using WinMX." draft = false comments = false date = "2002-11-11T00:01:00-06:00"